 - Replace less efficient incandescent light bulbs with LEDs and CFLs.

 - Purchase energy-efficient appliances and products.
-Take advantage of our home efficiency rebates.
+Take advantage of our home energy rebates program.

 - Turn off or unplug electronic devices, such as computers, power tools, etc., when not in use.